 Take into account everyone’s interests, but remember that family is about more than just creating a haven for children.

 Mom and dad also have the right to their hobbies, interests, and hobbies.

-Elder sibling’s help in caring for the newborn
+Elder siblings help in caring for the newborn.

 Of course, an older child can accidentally harm a younger sibling.
 It is essential to be cautious in this situation, but this should be an internal concern rather than an external one.
-It is all too easy to scare children away from a younger sibling.
+It is all too easy to scare children away from a younger siblings.